andrewcharlesjones/multi-group-GP/README.md

 - `matern12_kernel` (Matérn 1/2 kernel)
 - `multigroup_matern12_kernel` (multi-group extension of the Matérn 1/2 kernel)

+### Estimation and inference

+The `multigroupGP` package offers both maximum likelihood estimation and full Bayesian inference.

+**Maximum likelihood**: To fit the model and covariance function parameters via MLE, simply call the `fit` function on a GP object.
+This uses the Adam optimizer by default.

+**Full Bayes**: A PyStan implementation of the MGGP with the multi-group RBF kernel is available in `multigroupGP/models/mggp.stan`.
+Currently, this only supports the two-group setting, but this will be generalized in the future.
+Please see `experiments/simulations/posterior_inference.py` for an example.

 ### Standard GP

 Given an `n x p` matrix `X` of explanatory variables and an `n`-vector `y` containing responses, a standard GP can be fit as follows: